 Step 2: Go to your cellphone’s settings and check that the data roaming feature is active.
 You can activate or deactivate it at any time and thus have manual control of this service.

 How does data roaming work with an eSIM?

-As you know, SIM technology is advancing by leaps and bounds, which is why today we can talk about eSIM.
+As you know, SIM technology is advancing by leaps and bounds, so today we can talk about eSIM.
 These virtual SIM cards are already integrated into the latest generation of smartphones.
-They are equivalent to the plastic chips or SIM cards that you use in your cellphone.
+They are equivalent to the plastic chips or SIM cards you use on your cell phone.

 Thanks to this technology, you can sign up for data plans and use them on your domestic or international trips.
-It even allows you to install several eSIM profiles simultaneously without having to pay expensive roaming fees.
-Below is an example of how Holafly’s data eSIM works:
+It even allows you to install several eSIM profiles simultaneously without paying expensive roaming fees.

 With this in mind, eSIM card providers such as Holafly recommend leaving the “roaming” option active on your cellular to get better coverage.
 This function does not entail any extra charge or fee for you as long as you have configured the eSIM profile with your cellular data plan.